theintern/intern/docs/how_to.md

 There several ways to accomplish this:

-* If you just need to run some self-contained, synchronous setup code before testing starts, use a `require` script.
+* If you just need to run some self-contained, synchronous setup code before testing starts, use a `plugins` script.
   ```js
   // setup.js
   intern.config.suites.push('./some/other/suite.js')